LLNL/UnifyFS/docs/limitations.rst

 On POSIX-compliant parallel file systems like Lustre, many applications can run correctly even when they are missing sufficient file consistency synchronization.
-In contrast, to run correctly on UnifyFS, an application must make all ``MPI_File_sync()`` calls as required by the MPI standard.
+In contrast, to run correctly on UnifyFS, an application should make all ``MPI_File_sync()`` calls as required by the MPI standard.

 ..
 Note::